aoih-uw/fish_eeg/README.md

 "tools" "passive acoustic data"
 Auxillary folder for loading in public acoustic data to compare to audiogram.

+## pages
+"Webpages"
+Webpage structure for fisheeg project information

+## assets
+"Assets"
+Everything that website uses as a resource for showing data

 ## results
 "results"
 Final location of src products and project deliverables